Henry S. Salt - On Cambrian and Cumbrian Hills

 “In a delightful chapter on ‘Wild Life on the Hills’ he tells us how much enjoyment there is in walks around Snowdon and Scawfell.”—The Queen.

-“His keen sympathies, his love fro the beautiful and majestic, his ardour in legitimate and healthy recreation, will all win for him a ready response on the part of the public which is shove the debasing forms of ‘sport.’”—Manchester City News.
+“His keen sympathies, his love for the beautiful and majestic, his ardour in legitimate and healthy recreation, will all win for him a ready response on the part of the public which is shove the debasing forms of ‘sport.’”—Manchester City News.

 “A luminous and attractive sketch.
 His charming study of Snowdon and Scawfell should be cordially welcomed by their devotees, and his eloquent appeal for the preservation of their sanctuaries, before they are disfigured, earnestly re-echoed.”—Leicester Post.